Iraq: Muqtada al-Sadr supporters storm parliament again

 Mr Sadr's block won the most seats last October, but it is not in power due to a political deadlock.

+The Shia-led Co-ordination Framework has called on Iraqis to stage "peaceful" demonstrations, adding: "The state, its constitutional bodies and civil peace are a red line,"

-Six of the injured were in serious conditions, a ministry statement said.
+Six of those injured on Saturday were in serious conditions, according to a ministry statement.

 The protesters have vowed to occupy parliament until further notice, AFP news agency reports.

-The initially massed at the end of a bridge leading to the closely guarded Green Zone - which is home to a number of the capital city's most important buildings, including embassies.
+They initially massed at the end of a bridge leading to the closely guarded Green Zone - which is home to a number of the capital city's most important buildings, including embassies.

 But dozens of them tore down concrete barriers protecting the area and ran inside parliament where they waved Iraqi flags and pictures of Mr Sadr.